Rebels storm China's consulate in Pakistan amid gunfire and explosion

 China has in recent years become one of Pakistan’s most important investors and supporters with some $60 billion poured into projects as part of China’s continent-bridging Belt and Road.

-“High alert has been issued and more security personnel deployed at Iranian and Afghan consulates in Quetta and other important places,” Quetta police chief Abdul Razzar Cheema said.
+“A high alert has been issued and more security personnel deployed at Iranian and Afghan consulates in Quetta and other important places,” said Quetta police chief Abdul Razzar Cheema.

 Additional reporting by Philip Wen in Beijing; Writing by Kay Johnson and Drazen Jorgic; Editing by Neil Fullick, Robert Birsel and Nick Macfie